gmtsciencedev/scitq/docs/usage.md

 On workers, input dirs are in `/scratch/<someuniquename>/input`.
 NB the `/scratch` thing is unrelated to the eponymous language, it is just a reminder that in the end all in that directories will be scratched once the worker is deleted.

-!!! note
-    New since version 1.0b19 and above (1.0rcX versions are above 1.0bX versions), and **only with S3**, an input can end with a trailing slash which means recursively import all the directory as input.
-This can be convenient notably when you chain tasks (as output is recursive itself).

 ### resource (-r)